neelsmith/cite-architecture.org/cts/index.md

 ## Implementations and code tools ##

-Behind the abstract OHCO2 model of the CTS URN, implementations of the CTS protocol use a variety of backend data models:
+Behind the abstract OHCO2 model of the CTS URN, implementations of the CTS protocol use a variety of backend data models.

 ### Tree model ###